pachyderm/docs/content/latest/how-tos/pipeline-operations/jsonnet-pipeline-specs.md

 ## Jsonnet Specs

-Pachyderm's Jsonnet pipeline specs are written in the open-source templating language [jsonnet](https://jsonnet.org/).
+MLDM's Jsonnet pipeline specs are written in the open-source templating language [jsonnet](https://jsonnet.org/).
 Jsonnet wraps the baseline of a JSON file into a function, allowing the injection of parameters to a pipeline specification file.